 10 Things to Check Before Donating to a Charity

-Over the past year, we have witnessed COVID-19 drastically change the way people live, all across the world.
-Some changes have been good (e.g. people becoming more connected with their local community), despite the pandemic’s effects being mostly negative for businesses and public health.
-In these times of economic uncertainty, reviewing personal expenditure—including charitable donations—is a natural response.
+In times of economic uncertainty, reviewing personal expenditure, including expenditure from donating to charitable organisations, is a natural response.
 Scrutinising where exactly your donation is going is especially important when you may have less to give.

 Australia has over 58,000 charities.
 We believe charities play an essential role in our country, and overseas, and that fostering a good relationship between charities and donors is extremely important.
 This is why Giving Guide was established.